-Here are 15 ways you can make money over break and possibly build connections for future opportunities.
+Here are ways you can make money over break and possibly build connections for future opportunities.

-Make money and gain valuable experience at the same time.
+Make money and gain valuable experience at the same time with an internship.
 Check with your campus career services office for available opportunities near campus, or contact companies in your field close to home.

 Many retailers take on seasonal staff to help with the preholiday rush, post-holiday sales and gift returns.